This one-day course will provide an introduction to The National Autistic Society’s SPELL framework.

 - Have a clearer knowledge of the impact of environmental factors

 - Be aware of the benefits of collating and sharing information.

 |Offered in-house (our trainer comes to your organisation)

 ||£1350 + VAT (this includes materials and expenses)

 |Dates for 2015

-To book a place on one of our scheduled courses, please return a signed application form.
+To book a place on one of our scheduled courses, please contact us for an application form.